PramodZirale/Code_Basics/README.md

   - [Contact](#contact)

 ## Introduction
 This repository contains a collection of Python scripts and notes that cover fundamental concepts of Python programming.
-Each day, a new concept or example will be added to help you progressively build your Python skills.
+Each day, a new concept or example will be added to help you progressively build your Python skills..

 ## Getting Started
 To start using this repository, follow these steps: